sentclose/sentc-docs/docs/guide/e2ee/user.md

 ## Reset user password with data loss

-To reset the user password from your backend call this endpoint (for the request configuration see more at [own backend](/guide/advanced/backend-only/))
+To reset the user password from your backend, call this endpoint (for the request configuration see more at [own backend](/guide/advanced/backend-only/))
 - `https://api.sentc.com/api/v1/user/forced/reset_user` with a put request
 - the data is the same string that the user got from the `prepareRegister` function.
-- All user devices will be deleted and the user can't decrypt any of the old data or any of the data inside groups but the user stays in all groups.
+- All user devices will be deleted, and the user can't decrypt any of the old data or any of the data inside groups, but the user stays in all groups.
 - The user has to be re invited to all groups see more here: [re invite](/guide/e2ee/group/#re-invite)